 - Is your present job offering you satisfaction?
-If yes, what do you need to do to keep the job and better your position?
+If yes, what must you do to keep the job and better your position?
 If not, what are the other opportunities available elsewhere?

 - Is there scope to salvage your career in your present organization?
-If yes, how will you convince your higher-ups of giving you another chance?
-If not, draw up a list of similar organizations where you can start applying.
+If yes, how will you convince your higher-ups to give you another chance?
+If not, draw up a list of similar organizations to which you can apply to.

 - Can your present job give you scope to grow professionally?
-(You may not be getting promotions or increments every year, but you must grow professionally.
-This may be by either handling new assignments, or learning new skills on the job, or leading or coaching subordinates.
-Anything that helps add to your personal competence and future prospects.)
+(You may not get promotions or increments yearly, but you must grow professionally.
+Anything that helps add to your competence and prospects.) this may be by either handling new assignments, learning new skills, or leading or coaching subordinates.

 If yes, plan to give it your best shot.
-Work hard, put in your best efforts to gain results, aim to achieve targets.
+Work hard, put in your best effort to gain results, and achieve targets.

-If not, put in a request for a change of job profile or transfer to a division where you can get better scope for adding to your professional competence.
+If not, request a change of job profile or transfer to a division where you can get better scope for adding to your professional competence.

 - Do you have the skills and technological acumen required to take up higher positions?
 If yes, can you use those to advance your career in your organization?
 Or are there any other career options you can take up?

-If not, what do you need to do to upgrade your knowledge and skills?
-Add a skill or qualification to your Resume.
+If not, what must you do to upgrade your knowledge and skills?
 Upgrade, re-skill, re-learn.
+Add a skill or qualification to your resume.

 - Once you have answered the above questions, you will have a fair idea of your position and of what you need to do.
-Now, write down your shortcomings, and a plan of action to overcome these.
-The idea is to tackle the monsters head on, and be in a better space within yourself.
+Now, write down your shortcomings and a plan of action to overcome these.
+The idea is to tackle the monster and be in a better space within yourself.

 Good going!
 Soul searching over!
-Now that you have faced your inner doubts and concretized your future plans, let us see how you must work towards changing perceptions at the workplace.
+Now that you have faced your inner doubts and concretized your plans let us see how you must work towards changing perceptions at the workplace.

-If you plan to continue at the same organization, the following steps would help:
+If you plan to continue at the same organization, the following steps will help:

-- Be proactive at work: Offer ideas, interact with seniors and colleagues, show initiative.
-Since the company bosses perceive you as an under performer, you must now change their perceptions about you by showing drive and spirit.
-Come to office early, move around, talk to people.
+- Be proactive at work: Offer ideas, interact with seniors and colleagues, and show initiative.
+Since the company bosses perceive you as an underperformer, you must change their perceptions about you by showing drive and spirit.
+Come to the office early, move around, and talk to people.
 Offer ideas and suggestions at meetings.
 Keep your ears open for news of new projects or assignments being undertaken, and see how you can offer your time and efforts.
 Concentrate on adding value to the organization.
-Seek out opportunities to participate in company initiatives like CSR drives, ISO activities, knowledge sharing events, etc.
+Seek opportunities to participate in company initiatives like CSR drives, ISO activities, knowledge sharing events, etc.

-- Network with colleagues and customers, and with people associated with your field of work: We live in a wired world, but personal interaction adds much value to relationships.
+- Network with colleagues, customers, and people associated with your field of work: We live in a wired world, but personal interaction adds much value to relationships.
 Call, visit, and stay in touch with people who matter.
 Remember to greet people on their special days like anniversaries and birthdays.
-Even with people who seemingly don’t matter (like janitors and helpers), be polite and interested.
-No man or woman can survive as an island, however efficient and productive one may be.
+Be polite and interested even with people who seemingly don’t matter (like janitors and helpers).
 You need to be seen as a professional who knows the value of networking and reaching out.
+No man or woman can survive on an island, however efficient and productive one may be.

-- Mentor your juniors and subordinates: Nothing builds confidence more than the knowledge that you can help or advise someone, and provide professional guidance.
-Your subordinates will look up to you, and you too will learn in the process.
-In the give and take of ideas, you may be able to gain fresh insights and approaches to problems.
+- Mentor your juniors and subordinates: Nothing builds confidence more than knowing you can help or advise someone and provide professional guidance.
+You can gain fresh insights and approaches to problems in the give and take of ideas.
+Your subordinates will look up to you, and you, too will learn in the process.

 - Brush up your team playing skills: Are you being seen as a solitary player, a lone wolf?
-If yes, then you need to prove that you can work well in teams as well.
-Offer to work on intra or inter-departmental or cross-functional teams.
+If yes, then you need to prove that you can also work well in teams.
 (Remember: A good team member will always keep team interests in mind and work at removing conflict.
 So keep your ego in check.)
+Offer to work on intra or inter-departmental, or cross-functional teams.

-- Make it a point to attend office get-together, parties and outings: Real networking and relationship building takes place on social occasions when bosses and staff interact in informal settings.
-People who take an active part in organizing such events or coordinating them are generally seen as go-getters with social and networking skills.
-If organizing a group event does not suit your nature, at least make sure to attend these events and participate actively.
-Besides bonding with your colleagues, you will be earning a lot of attention and interest from all quarters, particularly from people who matter, who might see you in a new light.
+- Make it a point to attend office get-togethers, parties, and outings: Social networking and relationship building occur when bosses and staff interact in informal settings.
+People who actively organize or coordinate such events are generally seen as go-getters with social and networking skills.
+If managing a group event does not suit your nature, at least attend these events and participate actively.
+Besides bonding with your colleagues, you will earn a lot of attention and interest from all quarters, particularly from people who matter and might see you in a new light.

 - Be positive at all costs: Avoid the tendency to crib, complain and gossip against your boss and management.
-As much as you are feeling disheartened and ignored, cribbing about it has never done any good.
+As much as you feel disheartened and ignored, cribbing about it has never done any good.
 Rather, it will project you as a whining, negative person.
-If you want to stay on in the organization, don’t criticize and complain.
+Don’t criticize and complain if you want to stay on in the organization.
 If you are unhappy with something, voice your concern at the right place and offer suggestions to alter the situation.
-Never, ever fall in the trap of negativity.
+Never, ever fall into the trap of negativity.

-If, however, you have no scope for growing in your present organization, or you see your prospects totally obviated, it is best to move on.
+However, if you have yet to scope for growth in your present organization or see your prospects prevented, it is best to move on.
 The following steps need to be taken to secure alternative employment:

-- Network with college alumni or batch mates, ex-colleagues, friends and acquaintances, and seek their help in finding out about suitable job openings.
+- Network with college alums or batch mates, ex-colleagues, friends, and acquaintances, and seek their help finding suitable job openings.

 - Seek professional assistance in the form of placement and headhunting agencies.
 Focus on getting an effective Resume made that showcases your achievements and qualifications.

-- If it is possible, enroll in a part-time or online learning course that will add to your professional qualifications.
-(Successful leaders sometimes take an entire year’s sabbatical to contemplate, re-learn, and get their careers back on track).
+- Enroll in a part-time or online learning course that will add to your professional qualifications.
+(Successful leaders sometimes take a year’s sabbatical to contemplate, re-learn, and get their careers back on track).

-- Join professional networking sites like Linked-In that will help you connect with professionals in similar fields.
-Join professional groups and discussion forum online to voice your opinions and make your presence felt.
+- Join professional networking sites like Linked In that will help you connect with professionals in similar fields.
+Join professional groups and discussion forums online to voice your opinions and make your presence felt.
 (The more visible you are, the greater your chances of being spotted for suitable openings.)